About the WCC Space

 The Women's Community Center is located at 433 Santa Teresa Street, on the first floor of the Fire Truck House.

-Our space is comprised of:
+Our space is comprised of the following (scroll down for photos):

 - Main Lounge: Includes two very comfortable sofas and four arm chairs, as well as a coffee table & end tables.
 We have an additional 40 stackable chairs that can be arranged to meet your needs.
 This area may be reserved but is not a private area.
 If you need quiet or privacy, we suggest you consider our conference room.
 Check Main Lounge availability.